tabeyti/jenkins-jack/README.md

 ```

 ## Support

+If you plan on submitting an issue, please include the following information as a minimum:
+* Extensions Version
+* Jenkins Version
+* Operating System
+*

 Do you have a feature request or would like to report a bug?
 Super duper!
 Create an issue via Github's [issue tracker](https://github.com/tabeyti/jenkins-jack/issues).

 Currently, there are no hard guidelines defined for feature requests, bugs, or questions since I have no idea what I'm doing.
 These will become more defined as interest in the project increases or something something.